HARISH-CS-01/English-tamil-transliterator/README.md

 Tamil words <br>
 Algorithm: <br>
 Get the input from user
+Preprocess the input (Make it as words)
 Make it as compatible tensor
+Pass that Tensor to the Model
+Get the output from the model